REVIEW

 "What We Do in the Shadows" (Russ Martin/FX)

 Various versions of the "pick your quarantine" house game have been circulating on social media for a couple of weeks now.
 They're the new version of the desert island list whose fantasy is predicated not on a choice of essentials or entertainment but on who your fellow castaways are.
 Thus, their appeal is understandable.
 You may love your family.
 Your may have the best housemates in the world.
-Rest assured, the time will come that you wish they would get out of your face.
+Rest assured, the time will come when you wish they would get out of your face.

 This is where the usefulness of "What We Do In the Shadows" comes into play.
 The second season of FX's vampire comedy, based on a loopy 2015 indie by Taika Waititi and Jemaine Clement, debuted April 15 with two episodes that are useful as tools of commiseration and visual examples of bad shut-in behavior.
 One is a warning about letting the wrong one in.
 (Seriously, no good can come of inviting over strange house guests right now.)
 The other deals with an infestation . . . of ghosts.